The results of current FTDNA testing are available at “DNA Results" on the menu to the left.

 TABLE OF CONTENTS

 R1b Haplotree in outline format - List of lead SNPs for distinctive branches on FTDNA's R1b haplotree.
-An indented outline format is used in an MS Excel file to show levels of branching.
 Check date for currency.

 Y Classic project chart - Detailed report of all Y STR values for every member in the projected sorted by project subgroup.
 Check this report for project administrator recommendations on STR and SNP testing.
-The report comes in multiple pages so as not to be slow, but you can view all of the pages at once if you enter 9000 into “page size.”
+The report comes in multiple pages so as not to be slow, but you can view all of the pages at once if you enter 12000 into “page size.”
 If you are looking for a particular name or kit number you can do a “Ctrl-F” or “Find” from your internet browser.
 Many members use the Y Classic Chart to copy/paste (special) data from so they can do their own analyses.
 Please read the “Analysis and Commentary” (scroll down) for information on the subgroups.
+Here are the subgroupings used in the project.

 Y Colorized project chart - Detailed report of all Y STR values for every member in the projected sorted by project subgroup.
 This report has statistics for each STR for each subgroup.
 This is includes the mode (most common), the minimum and the maximum values.
 Genetic genealogists often use the modal value as a proxy for the ancestral value for a subclade.
 This is not always true, but it is oftentimes very helpful to look for an a pattern of unusual values within a clade or subclade.
 This is called an STR signature and if you can identify a group that you fit into with a shared STR signature that can help your SNP testing be more efficient as the signature may indicate an underlying SNP marked subclade.